Continuous SUN (Stable, Unique, and Novel) Metric for Generative Modeling of Inorganic Crystals: Crystal Distance Functions

-As expected, it returns 0 for the first two pairs in Table~\ref{tab:example} because each pair shares the same composition, ZnO.
+Applying this definition to the examples in Table~\ref*{tab:example} (main text), $d_\mathrm{comp}$ yields a value of 0 for the first two pairs, as each pair shares the same composition (ZnO).

-\paragraph{$\bm{d_\mathrm{wyckoff}}$} is a discrete structural distance between crystals.
-It is defined based on the concepts of space groups and Wyckoff positions.
+\paragraph{\bm{$d_\mathrm{wyckoff}$}} is a discrete metric that quantifies structural dissimilarity based on space group symmetry and Wyckoff positions.
 We offer a brief overview of these concepts below.
-A more detailed and formal discussion can be found in standard crystallography literature, such as \citep{sands1993introduction}.
+More comprehensive information can be found in standard crystallography literature, such as \citepsi{si-sands1993introduction}.

 A space group provides a full description of a crystal's symmetry.
 It encompasses the set of all possible symmetry operations (such as translations, rotations, and reflections) that leave the crystal unchanged.
-There are 230 unique space groups in total, each representing a distinct set of these operations.
-Each crystal can be classified into one of these groups.
-For example, wz-ZnO in Figure~\ref{fig:example}(a) has symmetry operations such as a six-fold screw axis along the c-axis, and is classified as space group 186.
+Crystals are classified into one of 230 unique space groups.
+For instance, wz-ZnO in Figure~\ref*{fig:example}(a) (main text) has symmetry operations such as a six-fold screw axis along the c-axis, and is assigned to space group 186.